markandkymward/CppND-Capstone-Snake-Game/README.md

   alive by eating food and avoiding both the poison and the competition.
 When you eat food, you grow a segment and your speed slightly increases.
 Problem is, every time you grow, so does your competition, altough he continues to travel at the same pace.
   His movements are random, so watch out!
 You can survive 5 close encounters with him - after that you die.
-Also - be careful of poision.
+Also - be careful of poison.
 When you eat one, you lose a segment of body and the poison will be redistributed randomly.
 This project will store high scores and names.

 # File and Class Structure: